luiswirth/bsc-thesis/src/matter/software.typ

 = Software Design & Implementation Choices

-In this chapter we want to briefly discuss some general software engineering decisions for our library, #strong("formoniq").
+In this chapter we briefly discuss some general software engineering decisions for our library, #strong("formoniq").

 == Rust